 Along with genetics, fossils are one of the most useful windows we have into the natural history of life on Earth.
-Essentially, a fossil is a record of an organism, showing and the size, shape and texture of different body parts.
+Essentially, a fossil is a record of an organism, showing the size, shape and texture of different body parts.
 Common examples of fossils include teeth, skin, nests, dung and tracks.
 However, not all fossils are formed in the same way.
-There are four main types of fossils, all formed in a different way, which are conducive to preserving different types of organisms.
-These are mold fossils, cast fossils, trace fossils and true form fossils.
+There are two main types of fossils – body fossils and trace fossils – they provide different types of information about the organism depending on the organic matter that was fossilized and preserved for later observation.

 A mold fossil is a fossilized imprint made in the substrate.
 The substrate is the rock or sediment on which a fossil makes its mark.
 Unlike cast fossils, mold fossils are hollow.
 Due to the way this type of fossil is formed, the resulting image is a negative image of the part of the organism’s body that made the impression.
 In other words, it is backwards.
-Common mold fossils include skin, leaves, teeth, claws and embryos.
+Common mold fossils include skin, leaves, teeth, claws, and embryos.

 Cast fossils are like mold fossils in that they formed, at least in part, with an imprint made in a rock or sediment.
 However, once the hollow molds are present, they are subsequently filled in with minerals that later harden to form solid rock through the process of permineralization.
 In other words, mold fossils take up negative space and cast fossils take up positive space.
 This casting process can use a variety of minerals including silica (often already found in plants) and pyrite (which results in shiny, metallic fossils).

 Petrified wood is formed under a similar process, as minerals come to replace the organic material of the tree, and the petrification process preserves the original structure of the wood.

 Complete fossil preservation can occur when an organism is trapped within amber or sap.
 This is sometimes also called a true form fossil because the preserved remains are much more intact and complete.
 It can provide paleontologists the most accurate examination of organic material.